 Trading on a Downtrend

-Many traders look to profit from selloffs of a stock.
-While many traders sell taking the view that a price will decrease further in the future, some traders take the opposite view of a price increase.
+Many traders look to profit from sell offs of a stock.
+While many traders will sell, taking the view that a price will decrease further in the future, some traders take the opposite view of hoping for a price increase.
 Downtrends may also lead to attractive valuation and present new opportunities for traders to purchase shares of stock.

 In another sense, downtrends allow traders to make money by short-selling stocks.
 In order to short a stock, a trader borrows shares and immediately sells them, in hopes that the price will fall.
 If the price of the stock goes down, then the individual will repurchase the shares back at the lower price and return the borrowed shares.
 The difference between the old price and the new price is the profit that a short-selling trader holds.

 Downtrend Chart Example

 As seen in the image above, the stock chart in a downtrend will slope downwards in a series of descending peaks and descending troughs.
 Peaks are the higher points on a chart, while a trough is a low point from which the next uptrend will begin.

 A sustained downtrend over a long period of time may be a potential indicator of the market’s negative sentiment to that business or industry.
 With a stock market correction or crash, it may signal an economic contraction.
 As the economy contracts, it may lead to higher unemployment and a decline in consumer spending.